mnemnion/QuikTest.jl/docs/src/index.md

 When `quiktest` is invoked, it launches a [ToggleMenu](https://github.com/mnemnion/ToggleMenus.jl), a TerminalMenu designed especially for QuikTest.
-At start, any line which throw an error is marked as junk, with a 🗑 emoji, a line with an assignment in it is marked 🧿 for keeping, and any other line is marked as a test, with ✅.
+At start, any line which throws an error is marked as junk, with a 🗑 emoji, a line with an assignment in it is marked 🧿 for keeping, and any other line is marked as a test, with ✅.
 From there, you're free to change these defaults to any choice you would like.

-Basic navigation works like any other TerminalMenu: up and down arrows to move around, `PgUp` and `PgDown` to page, `q` to quit, `Enter` to exit the menu and create tests.
-The tab key will toggle a line between states, or you can assign a state directly by pressing the highlighted letter for that state.
+Basic navigation works like any other TerminalMenu: up and down arrows to move around, `PgUp` and `PgDown` to page, `Home` and `End` for the top and bottom, `q` to quit, `Enter` to exit the menu and create tests.
+The tab key will toggle a line between states, left and right arrows will cycle the state back and forward, or you can assign a state directly by pressing the highlighted letter for that state.

 ---

 - States:
   - 🧿 **'k'**:  Keeps the line, but doesn't make it into a test.
 Use this for lines which set up state for subsequent tests.
+This is the default for assignments and function definitions.
   - ✅ **'t'**:  An ordinary test.
 The test will compare the line to its results, using `==`.
 This is of necessity somewhat sensitive to the result of calling two-argument `show` on the result, as well as, of course, the definition of